 Wealthsimple offers two types of investment services: Wealthsimple Basic offers no minimum deposit and the fees are 0.50% for accounts worth up to C$100,000.
 The first C$5,000 is managed for free.
 Wealthsimple Black is ideal for big investors, with a C$100,000 minimum balance and a 0.40% fee.
 Also offered is a Wealthsimple Generation account for even bigger investors with at least C$500,000 to invest.
 Generation customers get all the Black features, plus in-depth financial planning, a team of advisors, individualized portfolios, 50% off Medcan health plans, and more.

 Digital Wealth Management

 Nest Wealth is the first subscription-based investment firm in Canada.
 The service is easy to access and is easy to understand as well, even if you are practically new to investing.
-You can quickly sign up by answering questions about your age, investment amount, unique financial situation and risk tolerance.
-After that, the Nest Wealth Robo Advisor will build a customized portfolio of at least 7 asset classes made up of low-cost ETFs.
+You can quickly sign up by answering questions about your age, investment amount, unique financial situation, and risk tolerance.
+After that, Nest Wealth will build a customized portfolio of at least 7 asset classes made up of low-cost ETFs.